 Situation in Austria

-A joint ECDC/WHO Regional Office for Europe report provides an overview of the total number of monkeypox cases identified by ECDC and WHO Regional Office for Europe.
+A joint ECDC/WHO Regional Office for Europe report provides an overview of the total number of cases of Mpox detected by ECDC and WHO Regional Office for Europe.

-The World Health Organization (WHO) will begin using a new preferred term “mpox” as a synonym for monkeypox.
-WHO urges health facilities to consider mpox as a differential diagnosis when symptoms are present.
-If mpox is suspected, patients should be isolated and contacts followed up.
+The World Health Organization (WHO) urges health care providers to consider mpox as a differential diagnosis when appropriate symptoms are present.
+If the suspicion of mpox is confirmed, patients should be isolated and contacts followed up.
 Those who have corresponding symptoms themselves should be examined by specialists in infectious diseases, and men who have sex with men with changing partners should be especially vigilant.

 Mpox virus is one of the orthopox viruses.
 The disease in humans is similar to smallpox; symptoms include high fever, severe headache, sore throat, cough, malaise, and occasionally diarrhea.
 In the second stage of the disease, a smallpox-like exanthema (skin rash) may appear.
 Fatal courses are rare, usually mpox is healed after a good three weeks.